PayFabric/APIs/PayFabric/Sections/Process eCheck Transaction.md

 </pre>

-Create and Process a eCheck Transaction
+Create and Process an eCheck Transaction
 --------------------------------

 * `POST /transaction/process` will create a transaction on the PayFabric server and attempt to process with the payment gateway based on the request JSON payload